 If, for instance, the main centre of interest, or subject, in our photograph is say, pale in colour, but there is some other object of lesser importance that is bright red, where do you think the eyes of the viewer are going to head straight for when scanning our photograph?
 So, in this case, colour can be a major distraction and red can be the most distracting or attracting colour of all, but not far behind, is a lot of other bright colours, including reflections and bright spots.
 Generally, dull, neutral tones and pastels are the least attracting.

 To express this further, imagine you are taking a photograph of a glorious sunset across a valley.
-When you get the photos back from the lab, or download them for that matter, much to your horror and disgust, you suddenly notice there is a house with a bright red roof down in the valley, which you hadn't noticed when you were composing the shot and you say to yourself, "Damn, that wasn't there when I took the photograph, where did that come from?"
+When you put your photos up on a larger screen, much to your horror and disgust, you suddenly notice there is a house with a bright red roof down in the valley, which you hadn't noticed when you were composing the shot and you say to yourself, "Damn, that wasn't there when I took the photograph, where did that come from?"

-So unless you can crop it or clone it out, or use your photo editing program to change the colour of the roof, it will always be a distraction in the photograph.
+So unless you can crop it or clone it out, or use your photo editing program to change the colour of the roof, it will always be a distracting element in the photograph.